acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 By understanding these hardware realities, you can design your real-time robotics software to work with the CPU architecture rather than fighting against it, resulting in more deterministic timing behavior.

+> **Key Takeaway**: CPU affinity and memory access patterns significantly impact real-time performance.
+Setting process affinity ensures cache efficiency by keeping processes on the same cores, while careful attention to data sharing patterns reduces cache coherency overhead.
+These optimizations are essential for achieving consistent, low-latency execution in robotics applications.

 > **Looking Ahead to Module 2: YOLO Computer Vision**
 > The cache coherency and memory access principles discussed here will be particularly important when we optimize YOLO performance in Module 2, as computer vision algorithms are highly memory-intensive and can benefit greatly from proper cache optimization.

 <a name="part-v"></a>
-## Part V: Application-Specific Architecture for Real-Time Robotics
+# 8. Part V: Application-Specific Architecture for Real-Time Robotics

+<a name="vision-pipeline"></a>
-### 11. Computer Vision Pipeline Architecture for Real-Time Robotics
+## 8.1 Computer Vision Pipeline Architecture for Real-Time Robotics

+<a name="vision-pipelines"></a>
-#### 11.1 Understanding Modern Computer Vision Pipelines: From Pixels to Decisions
+### 8.1.1 Understanding Modern Computer Vision Pipelines: From Pixels to Decisions

 **The Challenge of Real-Time Vision**